No Fee Guarantee

 If your newborn suffered a birth injury or death that may have been due to the negligence of a caregiver, it’s not only important to contact an attorney, it’s critical to work with a law firm that has a track record of success in birth injury cases.
 The Kiley Law Group has extensive experience in birth injury claims, and we understand the physical, emotional and financial impacts a birth injury can have on a child and his or family in the short-term and over the course of a lifetime.

 If you’re confronted with the terrifying reality of a birth injury, you don’t have to face the burden alone.
-After you’ve ensured the safety of your ones, call our Boston office at 888-979-9323 or contact us online.
+After you’ve ensured the safety of your ones, call one of our Massachusetts locations at 888-435-1321 or contact us online.
 We can walk you through what documentation to save and what steps to take next, and we can arrange to meet you in person, even at the hospital.
 Our attorneys are here to help you move past this difficult time and recover the peace of mind you need to begin a new chapter in your life.
-Back To Overview

 The effects of an injury to a child can extend beyond recovery and even into adulthood.
 Compensation in child injury cases varies widely, but it may include money for: